 Our Farm to Families Program

 At Phillies Bridge Farm Project, we aim to achieve food justice by providing healthy, local, and sustainable food, and by treating our workers fairly.
-Our Farm to Families program provides access to nutritious produce while developing the interest and skills needed for creating lifelong healthy habits through farm visits and nutrition education.
+Our Farm to Families program provides access to nutritious produce to low-income families while developing the interest and skills needed for creating lifelong healthy habits through farm visits and nutrition education.
 We have several programs and partnerships that help us accomplish this goal:

-- Subsidized Shares By offering sliding scale payments and accepting SNAP/EBT we offer low income families the ability to participate in our CSA.
+- Sliding Scale CSA Shares By offering sliding scale payments and accepting SNAP/EBT we offer low income families the ability to participate in our CSA.
 We make CSA shares more accessible to those who may not be able to pay the full share at once in the spring.
 Through this program, we provide around 2,400 pounds of freshly harvested vegetables to 25 people over the course of the farm season through our sliding scale payments for CSA shares.

 - Donations to Food Pantries We donate around 2,000 lbs of produce annually to 32 food pantries and soup kitchens across Ulster County; in collaboration with UlsterCorps, Family of Woodstock, and Rondout Valley Growers Association’s Farm to Food Pantry Program.

 Every year, Ulster County Healthy Families participants come to the farm, get a tour and create a feast from the farm’s harvest for all to enjoy.